 In her role, Kaleana represents the nations within MLDRIN across three states and provides comment on water resource planning documents, environmental water plans and water reform documents, a difficult task given the breadth of understanding required to provide informed advice.
-To improve her ability to effectively represent the nations, Kaleana is undertaking training workshops to increase her knowledge and understanding of water resources planning, environmental water, and water quality and ecology.
-This will improve her ability to perform her role effectively and increase her capacity to support Nations to undertake their own country planning and Aboriginal Waterway Assessments.
+To improve her ability to effectively represent the nations, Kaleana has undertaken training workshops to increase her knowledge and understanding of water resources planning, environmental water, and water quality and ecology.

 In late 2018, Kaleana completed the Flood Plain Ecology course run by Goulburn Murray Landcare and the Wise Water Ways course offered by North East CMA.
 The Flood Plain Ecology Course involved presentations and field visits to learn how flood plains have developed through geo-morphology processes and understand the landscape history primarily focusing on the area around the Barmah Forest.
 The course also focused on bio-chemical processes that occur during wetting and drying periods and the chemical processes of black water and toxic blue green algae events.

 The Wise Water Ways training involved lectures and field exercises covering theoretical concepts and practical applications in the current science and management of waterways and their fringing zones and catchments.
 A site assessment of waterway health was conducted and a management plan presented describing ecological condition and options for management and restoration.